 Autumn equinox gives green light to aurora hunters

-With summer officially turning to autumn on 22 September, the aurora borealis warms up for another season of cosmic light shows.
-The autumn equinox often produces some of the best northern lights activity, but if you head north to Lapland or Iceland any time this winter you have a good chance of experiencing nature’s greatest show...
+The autumn equinox often produces some of the best northern lights activity, but if you head north to Lapland or Iceland any time between late August and mid-April you chance experiencing nature's greatest show.

-Abisko National Park lies close to the Norwegian border in Swedish Lapland.
+Abisko National Park lies in Swedish Lapland close to the Norwegian border.
 It is recognised as the most reliable place in the world for northern lights sightings, where displays can be more intense or prolonged than anywhere else.